honradokarl/honradokarl/README.md

-### 👋 Hi there, welcome to my github profile.
-I'm Karl John Honrado, and I'm a full stack web developer.
+### 👋 Hi!
+Karl John Honrado here, and welcome to my github profile.

 - 🔭 I’m currently working on an e-commerce project.
 - 🌱 I’m currently learning AWS and programming best practices and design patterns.